-- The Group was at "B Management" level on the Climate questionnaire, having maintained "A-Leadership" level for seven years, and in 2021 was part of the prestigious CDP "A List" of the most advanced companies in terms of climate issues.
+- The Group maintained its "A-Leadership(2)" for the eighth year and is part since 2021 of the prestigious CDP "A List" of the most advanced companies in terms of climate issues.
 The foundry, refining and forming sector averaged a score of "B-". - On the Water questionnaire, Vallourec returned to its 2021 level with a "B Management" score, after achieving an "A-Leadership" score in 2022.
 The foundry, refining and forming sector averaged a score of "C". - With regard to the Forest questionnaire, this year the Group also returned to its previous "C Awareness" level achieved in 2021, after having obtained a "B- Management" grade in 2022, with Vallourec being the only steel manufacturer to have completed the questionnaire.